 Daniel Mendelsohn is an internationally-bestselling author and award- winning critic and essayist; in 2019 he became the Editor at Large of the New York Review of Books and the Director of the Robert B. Silvers Foundation.
 He began his career in journalism in 1991, contributing to such publications as The Village Voice and The Nation while completing his Ph.
 D. in Classics at Princeton.
 Since then his translations, reviews, and essays on books, movies, theater, and television have appeared regularly in numerous national publications, most frequently the New Yorker, The New York Review of Books, and The New York Times.

 Daniel Mendelsohn is the author of eight books.
 The Elusive Embrace (1999), a memoir of family history and sexual identity twined around meditations on classical texts, was a New York Times Notable Book of 1999 and a Los Angeles Times Best Book of the Year.
 In 2002 he published a scholarly study of Greek tragedy, published by the Oxford University Press.
 His first collection of essays, How Beautiful It Is and How Easily It Can Be Broken (2008) was a Publishers Weekly Best Book of the Year; his second collection, Waiting for the Barbarians: Essays from the Classics to Pop Culture (2012), was a finalist for the National Book Critics Circle Award in Criticism and runner-up for the PEN Art of the Essay Award.
 His book, An Odyssey: A Father, a Son, and an Epic, recounts his travels around the Mediterranean with his late father, a scientist, while reading the Odyssey.
 In May 2019 An Odyssey was chosen for the PBS NewsHour-New York Times book club.
-His newest book is a collection titled The Bad Boy of Athens published in the UK.
+He recently published a career-spanning collection titled The Bad Boy of Athens in the UK.
 His newest book is a collection of essays titled Ecstasy and Terror (The New York Review Books, October 8, 2019).